-Field Experience (FE) is the mentored ministry or internship of your seminary education, which is integrated with ecclesial theory through Life Together I & 2, and engaged concurrently with M.Div.
-Practicum 2 & 3.
+Field Experience is the mentored ministry or internship of your seminary education, which is integrated with ecclesial theory and pastoral ethics through Life Together 1 & 2, and engaged concurrently with MDiv Practicum 2 & 3.
 Mentored by an experienced minister or Christian worker, you have the opportunity to learn about ministry in one or more traditional parish/church and/or specialized ministry settings.